Nikita Mazepin: 2022 contract dispute

+Other racing

 Rally raid

 A self-professed rally raid fan, Mazepin participated in a test with Dakar Rally-winning truck team Kamaz Master in July 2021.
 Following his departure from Formula One in 2022, he expressed interest in switching to rally raid should he not return to F1.
 In his July 2022 interview with Match TV, Mazepin explained he intended to compete in off-road as long as he enjoyed it, and joked he would continue to do so if he could "physically walk and get into the car" as "there is no age limit in this sport."

 To gain experience, he began training with former Dakar quad category winner Sergey Karyakin and his Snag Racing team.
 Karyakin described Mazepin as knowing "how to read the lines perfectly, he sees the dunes" and that "bearing in mind that it was the first time he tested the sand, the results were quite good."

 Mazepin made his rally debut at the Ladoga Trophy in June 2022 before competing in the Silk Way Rally a month later, driving a Can-Am in the T3 category for Snag Racing.
 He won his class with a stage victory in the seventh leg.
 Speaking to TASS after the rally, Mazepin said rally raid and Formula One's lone similarities were "the steering wheel and four wheels.
 It was very hot, very challenging, and it was the real test.
 I am incredibly happy that I managed to win."

+Scheduling conflicts prevented Mazepin from returning to the Silk Way in 2023, though he placed second at the Baja Astrakhan later that year.
+He recorded another runner-up finish at the 2024 Denis Davydov Baja.

+In recognition of his rally success, he was named a Master of Sports of Russia on 29 May 2025.

 Asian Le Mans Series

-In 2023, Mazepin returned to international motorsport, making his endurance racing debut in the Asian Le Mans Series with 99 Racing.
+In 2023, Mazepin returned to international motorsport, making his endurance racing debut in the Asian Le Mans Series with 99 Racing competing under a neutral flag.
 At the first race in Dubai, Mazepin, along with teammates Neel Jani and Gonçalo Gomes, finished on the podium, with Jani narrowly losing out on second to Charlie Eastwood during the final stint.
+He and Jani finished fourth in the LMP2 driver's championship with a sixth in the second Dubai race, followed by seventh and second in the two Abu Dhabi rounds.

+Middle East Trophy

+In 2025, Mazepin joined the 2025 Middle East Trophy to drive for Graff Racing.